redhat-cip/dci-openshift-agent/README.md

 ```

-> NOTE: If the jumpbox server is in a different network than the baremetal network, then
+> NOTE: If the jumphost server is in a different network than the baremetal network, then
 > include `extcirdnet=<baremetal-network/mask>` in the `all:vars` section of the inventory

 > NOTE: If you choose to create the `provision_cache_store` folder manually, make sure to set the `container_file_t` setype for it.
 This will help ensure a smooth installation of OCP nightly builds.